justeattakeaway/ApplePayJSSample/README.md

   1. Verify the domain in the [Apple Developer Portal](https://developer.apple.com/account/).

 You should now be able to perform Apple Pay JS transactions on the deployed application.

+## Local Debugging

+You should be able to debug the application in [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio 2017 RC](https://www.visualstudio.com/downloads/).

 ## Feedback